MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/general/error-556-insert-exec-failed.md

 ## Additional information

 Because of the changes that were made to Query Data Store in Microsoft SQL Server 2017, this problem doesn't occur in SQL Server 2017.
-This problem won't be fixed in SQL Server 2016.